 Tweet Of The Day Returns - This Time It's Global

-When Tweet Of The Day launched last year, it was only British birds that were chosen to lure the nation into wakefulness.
+When Tweet Of The Day launched in 2013, it was only British birds that were chosen to lure the nation into wakefulness.
 Tweet Of The Day returns this September with the most interesting, distinctive and downright peculiar birdsong from around the world.

 Editor’s note - There are 10,530 known species of bird in the world, how to choose the 120 species that will make the series?
 Series producer Andrew Dawes shares his thoughts about choosing the birds and making the programmes.

 Some birds instantly came into mind, as they bring wonder and glamour to the natural world.
 Blue bird of paradise, blue footed booby, emperor penguin, resplendent quetzal slipped under the wire immediately.
 Others like the unique wrybill, or the blood sucking vampire finch, waited patiently in the wings as encore understudies.

 The BBC’s Natural History Unit has been to every corner of the globe but amazingly some birdsong was not included in the back catalogue.
 What the BBC didn’t have, Macaulay Library in America did.
 The series had hatched.